 Beloit is a medium-sized city located in the state of Wisconsin.
 With a population of 36,891 people and 14 constituent neighborhoods, Beloit is the 19th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Beloit is generally considered to be a blue-collar town.
-36.08% of the Beloit workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Beloit is a blue-collar town, with 36.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Beloit is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Beloit who work in office and administrative support (12.76%), sales jobs (8.31%), and food service (6.20%).

 The per capita income in Beloit in 2010 was $19,030, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $76,120 for a family of four.
 However, Beloit contains both very wealthy and poor people as well.